maxkrieger/inquiry-old/video-associations.md

-# Video Hypnagogia
+# Video Hypnagogia/Phantasmagoria

 Inspired by my time at [Reduct](https://reduct.video) and [Rob Ochshorn's work](https://rmozone.com/).

 From Glue discord:

-> I wonder if there is a glue-y video navigation concept. not oral navigable timelines, not reduct reels, and not tiktok/clips
+> I wonder if there is a glue-y video navigation concept. not oral navigable timelines, and not tiktok/clips

-> deleuze did a lot of cinema work
+> Deleuze did a lot of cinema work

 > it would be sorta a hallucinatory recursive network of scene-bubbles dangling off each other like kinopio

 > 4chan threads, images-only but more cyclical

 > and then you can extract a range by scrubbing on the little bubble

 ## VJing but with content